This might help you if you:

-- Don’t answer ‘rude’ questions such as: ‘Why are you such a bitch?’
+- Don’t answer ‘rude’ questions or remarks such as: ‘Why are you such a dick?’ or 'I hate you!'

 - Give the person choices wherever possible.
-For example: ‘Would you like to continue talking right now or come back to this later?’
+For example: ‘Would you like to bench this chat for now come back to this later?’

-- Separate the person from the behaviour and try to explain the consequences without threating them or sounding angry.
+- Separate the person from the behaviour and try to explain the consequences without threatening them or sounding angry.